-2 The 2019 Deferred Shares were subject to a 12-month service condition and vested in December 2020, although these remain subject to a five- and six-year trading restriction until August 2024 and August 2025 respectively.
-The 2020 Deferred Shares were subject to a 12-month service condition and vested in December 2021, although these remain subject to a four-, five- and six-year trading restriction until August 2024, August 2025 and August 2026 respectively.
-The 2021 Deferred Shares were subject to a 12-month service condition and vested in December 2022, although these remain subject to a four-, five- and six-year trading restriction until August 2025, August 2026 and August 2027 respectively.
+- 2 The 2019 Deferred Shares were subject to a 12-month service condition and vested in December 2020, although these remain subject to a five- and six-year trading restriction until August 2024 and August 2025 respectively.
+The 2020 Deferred Shares were subject to a 12-month service condition and vested in December 2021, although these remain subject to a four-, five- and six-year trading restriction until August 2025 and August 2026 respectively.
+The 2021 Deferred Shares were subject to a four-, five- and six-year trading restriction until August 2025, and August 2026 respectively.
+The 2021 Deferred Shares were subject to a four-, five- and six-year trading restriction until August 2025, although these remain subject to a four-, five- and six-year trading restriction until August 2025, August 2026, August 2026, August 2026, August 2027, respectively.
 The 2022 Deferred Shares remain unvested.
-The Deferred Shares are held in trust and can only be transferred to the executive KMP once all trading restrictions and any other conditions are met.

-3 The 2019 KEEPP Performance Shares were subject to a four-year performance period that ended on 30 June 2023 (see section 5.5 for further information).
+The Deferred Shares are held in trust and can only be transferred to the executive KMP once all trading restrictions and any other conditions are met. - 3 The 2019 KEEPP Performance Shares were subject to a four-year performance period that ended on 30 June 2023 (see section 5.5 for further information).
 The 2020 KEEPP Performance Shares, 2021 KEEPP Performance Shares and 2022 KEEPP Performance Shares will reach the end of the four-year performance period on 30 June 2024, 30 June 2025 and 30 June 2026 respectively.
-KEEPP Performance Shares are held in trust and can only be transferred to the executive KMP
+KEEPP Performance Shares are held in trust and can only be transferred to the executive KMP once vested.